DataTechGroup1/data-cleaning-project/README.md

 order by ParcelID

-Select a.ParcelID, a.PropertyAddress, b.ParcelID, b.PropertyAddress, ISNULL(a.PropertyAddress,b.PropertyAddress)
+Select a.ParcelID, a.PropertyAddress, b.ParcelID, b.PropertyAddress
 From PortfolioProject.dbo.NashvilleHousing a
 JOIN PortfolioProject.dbo.NashvilleHousing b
 	on a.ParcelID = b.ParcelID